Colin Lynch

-Colin Lynch (born 1973 in Lissycasey, County Clare) is an Irish sportsperson.
+Colin Lynch (born 1973) is an Irish sportsperson.
 He plays hurling and Gaelic football with his local clubs Kilmaley and Lissycasey, and was a member of the Clare senior inter-county hurling team from 1997 until 2008.

 Playing career

 Club

 Colin played for Éire Óg ever before he played for Kilmaley.
 Lynch plays his club hurling with his local club Kilmaley and has enjoyed much success.

 In 1998 Lynch lined out in his first county senior championship final.
 The famous St. Joseph's Doora-Barefield club provided the opposition, however, Kilmayley still came up short and Lynch ended up on the defeated side.

 The following year Kilmaley were back in the junior hurling decider.
 Clonlara were the opponents on that occasion, however, for the second time Lynch's side faced defeat.

 2004 saw Kilmaley finally break the barrier at senior level when they lined out against St. Joseph's in the senior championship decider.
 Lynch's side triumphed that day to collect their first senior county title since 1985.

 Lynch also played Gaelic football with his local club Lissycasey and enjoyed much success.
 He won a county intermediate championship winners' medal in 1994, however, success at senior level was slow in coming.
 After defeat in senior county finals in 1998 and 2006, Lynch won a county senior championship winners' medal in 2007, following a five-point victory over Éire Óg.